-Segment operating earnings represent revenues less direct operating expenses, segment depreciation, and \$6.5 million and \$6.0 million of segment selling, general and administrative expenses for the three months ended June 30, 2003 and 2002, respectively.
+Segment operating earnings, including the proportionately consolidated 50% interest in the revenues and expenses of the joint ventures, represent revenues less direct operating expenses, segment depreciation, and \$6.5 million and \$6.0 million of segment selling, general and administrative expenses for the three months ended June 30, 2003 and 2002, respectively.
 Intersegment sales are recorded at prices which approximate market prices.
 Corporate assets consist primarily of cash and cash equivalents, general office assets and miscellaneous other assets.
-Goodwill at June 30, 2003, and March 31, 2003 was \$40.3 million.
-The breakdown of segment goodwill at June 30, 2003 was Gypsum Wallboard at \$33.3 million and Paperboard at \$7.0 million.
+Goodwill at June 30, 2003 and March 31, 2003 was \$40.3 million.
+The breakdown of segment goodwill was Gypsum Wallboard at \$33.3 million and Paperboard at \$7.0 million.